tensorflow/community/sigs/swift/CHARTER.md

 ## Contacts

-* Project lead: Brennan Saeta - saeata at google
+* Project lead: Brennan Saeta - saeta at google
 * Product manager: Paige Bailey - webpaige at google
 * For administrative questions, contact Edd Wilder-James [@ewilderj](https://github.com/ewilderj) - ewj at google

 ## Code of Conduct

-As with all forums and spaces related to TensorFlow, SIG ??? is subject to the [TensorFlow Code of Conduct](https://github.com/tensorflow/tensorflow/blob/master/CODE_OF_CONDUCT.md).
+As with all forums and spaces related to TensorFlow, SIG Swift is subject to the [TensorFlow Code of Conduct](https://github.com/tensorflow/tensorflow/blob/master/CODE_OF_CONDUCT.md).